-The enzyme known as $\alpha$ -Galactosidases (EC 3.2.1.22) is an exo-type glycoside hydrolase that is responsible for catalyzing the breakdown of $\alpha$ -1,6-galactosidic linkages in galactose-containing oligosaccharides, including melibiose (galactose $\alpha$ -1,6-glucose), stachyose (galactose $\alpha$ -1,6-raffinose), and raffinose (galactose $\alpha$ -1,6-sucrose), which are frequently found in legumes and seeds (1; 2; 3).
-Humans, animals, plants, and microbes all have $\alpha$ -galactosidases isolated from different bacterial species, such as Bacillus Stearothermophilus (6), Streptomyces griseoloalbus (7), Bifidobacterium bifidum (8), and Rmusbrockianus (5).
-This enzyme can be utilized to break down $\alpha$ -galactooligosaccharides, improving the nutritional value of foods made with legumes (9).
+The enzyme known as α -Galactosidases (EC 3.2.1.22) is an exo-type glycoside hydrolase that is responsible for catalyzing the breakdown of α -1,6-galactosidic linkages in galactose-containing oligosaccharides, including melibiose (galactose a-1,6-glucose), stachyose (galactose α -1,6-raffinose), and raffinose (galactose α -1,6sucrose), which are frequently found in legumes and seeds ^(1; 2; 3).
+Humans, animals, plants, and microbes all have α -galactosidases (4).
+Different degrees of enzyme activity have been observed in the α -galactosidases isolated from different bacterial species, Stearothermophilus (6), Streptomyces griseoloalbus (7), such as Bacillus Bifidobacterium bifidum(8), and Rmusbrockianus(5).
+This enzyme can be utilized to break down α-galactooligosaccharides, improving the nutritional value of foods made with legumes (9).
 The cost of manufacturing determines whether industrial enzymes are commercially viable.
-The cost of the enzyme is mostly determined by the medium and fermentation technique that are used to isolate stable forms with high yields.
-As a result, it is best to separate high yielding and stable forms utilizing a medium devoid of repressors and containing product inducers (10).
+The cost of the enzyme is mostly determined by the medium and fermentation techniques that are used to isolate stable forms with high yields.
+As a result, it is best to separate high-yielding and stable forms utilizing a medium devoid of repressors and containing product inducers (10).

-Coffee beans, tea leaves, cocoa beans, cola nuts, and other plants are natural sources of caffeine (1,3,7-trimethyl xanthine), a natural alkaloid that is commonly found in coffee, tea, and soft drinks (11, 12, 13, 14).
-In the adult diet, the main sources of caffeine are tea and coffee, whereas in the diet of children, the main sources are chocolate and caffeinated soft drinks (15; 16).
+Coffee beans, tea leaves, cocoa beans, cola nuts, and other plants are natural sources of caffeine (1,3,7-trimethyl xanthine), a natural alkaloid that is commonly found in coffee, tea, and soft drinks ^(11, 12, 13, 14).
+In the adult diet, the main sources of caffeine are tea and coffee, whereas in the diet of children, the main sources are chocolate and caffeinated soft drinks ^(15; 16).
 Arabica coffee beans (17) have a caffeine value of 10-12 mg/g, whereas Robusta coffee beans (18) have a caffeine content of 19-21 mg/g.
 Caffeine's ability to scavenge hydroxyl radicals (19) indicates that it has an antioxidant activity in addition to its well-known bioactive effects, which include improving alertness and reducing tiredness.
-A number of epidemiologic and clinical investigations conducted in the past several years have revealed that coffee drinking is linked to health advantages, including a decreased risk of type 2 diabetes (20; 21), Parkinson's disease, and Alzheimer's disease (22); these findings are independent of caffeine intake.
+A number of epidemiologic and clinical investigations conducted in the past several years have revealed that coffee drinking is linked to health advantages, including a decreased risk of type 2 diabetes ^(20; 21), Parkinson's disease, and Alzheimer's disease (22); these findings are independent of caffeine intake.

 The primary phenolic components in coffee are chlorogenic acids (CGA) (C16H18O9; mol. wt. = 354.31), an ester of caffeic acid and quinic acid.
-CGA is an ester of trans-cinnamic acids, including caffeic acid, ferulic and p-coumaric acids with (-) quinic acid (23; 24).
-They are thought to possess antioxidant qualities, which may be crucial in preventing oxidative damage to food, cells, and any organ (25; 26).
+CGA is an ester of trans-cinnamic acids, including caffeic acid, ferulic and p-coumaric acids with (-) quinic acid ^(23; 24).
+They are thought to possess antioxidant qualities, which may be crucial in preventing oxidative damage to food, cells, and any organ ^(25; 26).